 Some experts say that your colon is twice as active during the morning hours.
 This is due to your body’s natural circadian rhythms.
 If you add a breakfast and a cup of coffee to your morning routine, you’re effectively super charging colon activity.
 Scientists suggest that in order to lessen this effect, drink your coffee about 2 hours after waking up.
 This will give your colon time to transition into the day ahead instead of catapulting you toward the toilet.

 So, there you have it!
-If you’re one of the special few who experience the coffee/poo chain of events, you now know exactly what’s happening as your coffee works its way from the mouth on downward, and why your favourite beverage helps to keep you regular.
+If you’re one of the special few who experience the coffee/poo chain of events, you now know exactly what’s happening as your coffee works its way from the mouth on downward, and why your favorite beverage helps to keep you regular.
 You can now impress your co-workers during your coffee break with your newfound colonic knowledge, and maybe even go ahead and buy a “coffee makes me poop” mug for your next office Secret Santa.